-Well, one particular animal has achieved what humans have longed for since the dawn of time.
+This isn’t the case for one particular ocean dwelling animal.
+An animal that has achieved what humans have longed for since the dawn of time – the Turritopsis nutricula.

 Scientists have recently discovered the world’s first known immortal animal.
 A jellyfish species named Turritopsis nutricula.
-This jellyfish can reenter an earlier polyp stage, restarting its lifecycle after it mates.
+The jellyfish was originally from the Caribbean, but has since spread all over the world’s oceans.

 Photo is available under a Creative Commons Attribution license by Wikicommons.